The course aims to provide the methodological basis for a scientific

 an integrated view of the landscape.
 They will be able to identify the

-landscape units and analyse them from the biotic, abiotic and socioeconomic
+landscape units and analyze them from the biotic, abiotic and socioeconomic

 point of view.
 Students will be able to use GIS technologies and